dnanexus/dx-toolkit/src/ua/Readme.md

 * [zlib](http://zlib.net/) for compression;

+* libmagic, a library to recognize the MIME type of the input file(s).

-* the dxjson, SimpleHttpLib, and dxcpp libraries for communicating with the platform API.
+* the dxjson and dxcpp libraries for communicating with the platform API.